Abdllatif-max/snake-reinforcement-learning/README.md

 ---

 ## 🚀 Future Improvements
+You can go far with this project by considering the followings:
 - 🔥 Implement PPO / A3C for comparison
 - 🏆 Optimize training efficiency
 - 🎥 Add a demo video of the AI playing Snake